OHSU cited again for animal welfare violations - NewsBreak

 The slew of mishaps has led animal rights activists to label the research university as the worst offender of animal rights violations in the nation.

-Officials at OHSU say it takes animal care seriously, and relies on regular independent inspections.
+OHSU says it takes animal care seriously, and relies on regular independent inspections.

 "OHSU understands and embraces the responsibility to provide compassionate, leading-edge health and veterinary care that comes with the privilege of working with animals," a statement from OHSU reads.
 "We employ hundreds of dedicated staff who care deeply for the animals in our care and work around the clock to ensure humane, respectful treatment.
 Any time there is an unexpected issue or event involving these animals, it is deeply upsetting to all of us."

-The university points to annual reviews of its laboratories by government agencies and its voluntary participation in the Association for Assessment and Accreditation of Laboratory Animal Care International, AAALAC.
+OHSU points to annual reviews of its laboratories by government agencies and its voluntary participation in the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC.)

 Animal welfare advocates say all of that is meaningless if repeated violations are occurring.